dongilbert/WordPress-Admin-Bar-Improved/trunk/readme.txt

 Do you have WP3.1 installed?
 Have you opted to NOT show the admin bar within your user profile settings?
 Is jQuery loading properly?
-Did you try to hover over the top left corner of your site?
+Did you try to hover over the top center of your site to see if the Show/Hide button appears?

 == ChangeLog ==